-Served as Name, Age, Principal Occupation or Position, Other Directorships Director Since NOMINEE FOR A TERM ENDING IN 2018(1) J. W. Prueher, 74 2001 Admiral, U.S. Navy (Retired), and Former U.S. Ambassador to the People's Republic of He is also a Director of Fluor Corporation.
+DMINEE FOR A TERM ENDING IN 2018(1) W. Prueher, 74 Admiral, U.S. Navy (Retired), and Former U.S. Ambassador to the People's Republic of China Ι He is also a Director of Fluor Corporation.
 He is a former Director of Bank of America Corporation, Merrill Lynch & Co., Inc., Dyncorp International, Inc., Amerigroup Corporation and Armada Hoffler LLC.
-He is an Emeritus Director of The New York Life Insurance Admiral Prueher's qualifications to serve on the Board also include extensive experience with strategic planning and leading large, complex organizations, his knowledge of and experience with the People's Republic of China, and his leadership, government and international experience as Commander-in-Chief of the U.S. Pacific Command; Commandant of the U.S. Naval Academy; and professor and Schlesinger Chair at the University of Virginia, Miller Center.
-These are complemented by his experience with complex engineering processes.
-TO CONTINUE IN OFFICE UNTIL 2018 A. F. Golden, 70 2000 Partner of Davis Polk & Wardwell, lawyers Mr. Golden's qualifications to serve on the Board include his leadership, international and industry experience as Global Co-Chair of Mergers and Acquisitions at Davis Polk; leading Davis Polk teams in private and governmental litigation; representing large multinational companies in corporate governance matters and acquisition-related transactions; counseling multinational companies on antitrust matters; his prior service as a member of his firm's Management Committee; and his current service on the Board of Trustees of Rensselaer Polytechnic Institute, of which he will become Chair in January 2017.
-2014 Retired Chairman and Chief Executive Officer, Kendle International Inc., a global clinical research organization She is also a Director of United Parcel Service, Inc. and a former Director of H. J. Heinz.
-Dr. Kendle's qualifications to serve on the Board include her leadership, international and healthcare experience, gained from her prior service as co-founder, Chairman, and Chief Executive Officer of Kendle International Inc.; her experience as a founder of ReadAloud.org, a non-profit organization aimed at improving childhood literacy; her service as a director and member of the Audit Committee of UPS; her prior service as a director and as a member of the Audit and Corporate Governance Committees of H. J. Heinz; and her prior service on the faculties of a number of leading universities, including the University of Cincinnati College of Pharmacy, the University of Pennsylvania School of Medicine, and the University of North Carolina School of Medicine and School of Pharmacy.
-2013 J. S. Turley, 61 Retired Chairman of the Board and Chief Executive Officer, Ernst & Young, professional services organization He also is a Director of Citigroup, Inc., Northrop Grumman Corporation and Intrexon Corporation.
-Mr. Turley's qualifications to serve on the Board include his leadership and expertise in audit and financial reporting as Chairman and Chief Executive Officer of Ernst & Young; his service as a director and member of the Audit, Executive and Risk Management Committees of Citigroup, Inc.; his service as a director and member of the Audit and Governance Committees of Northrup Grumman Corporation; his service as a director and Chair of the Compensation Committee of Intrexon Corp.; and his service on the board of the Kohler Company.
-He also serves on the board of directors and as an officer of the Boy Scouts of America, the board of directors of the St. Louis MUNY, and as Chairman of Theatre Forward.
+He is an Emeritus Director of The New York Life nsurance Company. c i F Admiral Prueher's qualifications to serve on the Board also include extensive experience with strategic planning and leading large, complex organizations, his knowledge of and experience with the People's Republic of China, and his leadership, government and nternational experience as Commander-in-Chief of the U.S. Pacific Command; Commandant of the U.S. Naval Academy; and professor and Schlesinger Chair at the University of Virginia, Miller Center.
+These are complemented by his experience with complex engineering processes. то CONTINUE IN OFFICE UNTIL 2018 F. Golden, 70 ł Partner of Davis Polk & Wardwell, lawyers r c Mr. Golden's qualifications to serve on the Board include his leadership, international and industry experience as Global Co-Chair of Mergers and Acquisitions at Davis Polk; leading Davis Polk teams in private and governmental litigation; representing large nultinational companies in corporate governance matters and acquisition-related transactions; counseling multinational companies on antitrust matters; his prior service as a member of his firm's Management Committee; and his current service on the Board of frustees of Rensselaer Polytechnic Institute, of which he will become Chair in January 2017.
+C. Kendle, 69 ł Retired Chairman and Chief Executive Officer, Kendle International Inc., a global clinical research organization 5 She is also a Director of United Parcel Service, Inc. and a former Director of H. J. Heinz.
+F F F F Dr. Kendle's qualifications to serve on the Board include her leadership, international and healthcare experience, gained from her prior service as co-founder, Chairman, and Chief Executive Officer of Kendle International Inc.; her experience as a founder of ReadAloud.org, a non-profit organization aimed at improving childhood literacy; her service as a director and member of the Audit Committee of UPS; her prior service as a director and as a member of the Audit and Corporate Governance Committees of H. J. Heinz; and her prior service on the faculties of a number of leading universities, including the University of Cincinnati College of Pharmacy, the University of Pennsylvania School of Medicine, and the University of North Carolina School of Medicine and School of Pharmacy.
+J. S S. Turley, 61 ł Retired Chairman of the Board and Chief Executive Officer, Ernst & Young, professional services organization ł He also is a Director of Citigroup, Inc., Northrop Grumman Corporation and Intrexon Corporation. a ( ( t Mr. Turley's qualifications to serve on the Board include his leadership and expertise in audit and financial reporting as Chairman and Chief Executive Officer of Ernst & Young; his service as a director and member of the Audit, Executive and Risk Management Committees of Citigroup, Inc.; his service as a director and member of the Audit and Governance Committees of Northrup Grumman Corporation; his service as a director and Chair of the Compensation Committee of Intrexon Corp.; and his service on he board of the Kohler Company.
+He also serves on the board of directors and as an officer of the Boy Scouts of America, the soard of directors of the St. Louis MUNY, and as Chairman of Theatre Forward.